Simucube/simucube-docs.github.io/docs/ActivePedal/Mechanical adjustments.md

 ## Pedal travel offset

-The easiest way to change pedal offset is done through TrueDrive configuration.
+The easiest way to change pedal offset is done through Tuner configuration.
 To extend beyond software configurable travel range:

 1. Loosen the two (2) screws on pedal rod
 2. Move the sliding parts to the desired positions